perlwasm/talk-perlcic-2020/index.md

 bindings for the same library.
 3. Like XS it can be very tedius to write Perl bindings for APIs with lots of functions.
 4. Although one goal of the Platypus project is to be language neutral, most libraries that you are likely to write bindings for have a C interface, and C is terrible at introspection.
+This means it is a challenge to automate binding generators.

 ---

-**libclang** could potentially reduce the tedium of writing FFI bindings by parsing C `.h` files for type and function declerations.
+**libclang** could potentially reduce the tedium of writing FFI bindings by parsing C header files for type and function declerations.

 Note:
 libclang, which is an API to the clang parser could potentially reduce the tedium of writing FFI bindings